abilandz/PH8124/Lecture_4/Lecture_4.md

 continue someInteger
 ```

-In the next section, we discuss how we can combine some of these different functionalities covered by now, and establish another frequently used feature, which is especially handy when we need to parse through the file content line-by-line.
+In the next section, we discuss how we can combine some of these different functionalities, and establish another frequently used feature, which is especially handy when we need to parse through the file content line-by-line.